Art is the expression, the ‘vivid face’ of a society.

-When we look at art as the expression, as the ‘face’ of a society, its importance extends beyond that of an artist who provides services to a paying audience.
-It is the suggestive form in which a society manifests itself and presents itself to other societies.
+It is the representative form in which a society manifests itself and presents itself to other societies.

-This implies that artistic events extend beyond the encounters between works of art and their audience, and offer points of departure for the exchange of contacts and ideas between parties involved in art and culture, such as governments, semi-governmental or non-governmental institutions and culturally committed companies.
+This implies that artistic events extend beyond the encounters between works of art and their audience, and offer possibilities for the exchange of contacts and ideas between parties involved in art and culture, such as governments, semi-governmental or non-governmental institutions and culturally committed companies.

-If we look at art in terms of its intrinsic (i.e. non-ideological) values, it also offers a politically neutral terrain, similar to that of sport, in which parties of totally different orientations can share an interest.
+If we look at art in terms of its intrinsic (i.e. non-ideological) values, it also offers a politically neutral field, in which parties of different orientations can share an interest.
 More generally, the shared interest is also a good reason to share even more, to enter into meetings, to make contacts, to exchange ideas and to make agreements.

 Conferences on art

-A leading conference is ‘The Representational Art Conference’.
-This conference has been held since 2012 in Ventura, California as an initiative of art teachers from California Lutheran University.
+A leading conference from 2012-2019 was ‘The Representational Art Conference’.
+This conference started 2012 in Ventura, California as an initiative of art teachers from California Lutheran University.

 Conferences on art policy

-Another perspective is that of the policy makers.
-For them it is unnecessary to invent wheels that are already running elsewhere, it is useful to exchange findings and experiences, it makes sense to take note of ideas and solutions.
+For policy makers it is useful to exchange findings and experiences, to take note of ideas and solutions.

 Sometimes policy notes or sketches of ideas give rise to targeted meetings, and sometimes demonstrations such as exhibitions.